Heat Diffusion Equation (1D)

 \[\begin{equation} \left. c^{W} = \frac{\partial{T}}{\partial{x}} \right\vert_{W},\ \textrm{and}\ \left. c^{E} = \frac{\partial{T}}{\partial{x}} \right\vert_{E}, \end{equation}\]

-where $c^W$ and $c^E$ are the prescribed temperature gradients across the west and east boundaries, respectively.
-These ghost node values can be substituted into the discretized heat diffusion equation for the internal centroids adjacent to the boundaries.
-Using ghost nodes consistently enforces the boundary conditions at each time step and preserves the second-order accuracy treatment of the three-point stencil (e.g. Duretz et al., 2011).
+where $c^W$ and $c^E$ are the prescribed temperature gradients at the West and East boundaries, respectively.
+These ghost node values can be substituted into the discretized heat diffusion equation for the centroids adjacent to the boundaries.
+Using ghost nodes enforces the boundary conditions at each time step and preserves the second-order treatment of the spatial stencil (e.g. Duretz et al., 2011).

 Explicit Finite Difference Scheme (FTCS; Forward Euler)